overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 Making POJOs immutable helps us take out a lot of cognitive load while reasoning about programs.
 Especially, when our objects are passing through an array of functions, Immutability gives a guarantee that the objects are only being _Transformed_ and not _Mutated_.

-With the latest Java feature **Records**, I shall demo how a class can be easilymade immutable
+With the latest Java feature **Records**, I shall demo how a class can be easily made immutable

 - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/app/domain/ImmutableEgg.java)